Germany 2008 "For the Youth - Dinosaurs"

 On September 4th, 2008, the Postal Authority of Germany, Deutsche Post AG put into circulation the Mini-Sheet of four "Dinosaurs" stamps.

-The dinosaurs represent reconstructions of fossils from the collection of the Natural History Senckenberg (in German Naturmuseum Senckenberg ) in Frankfurt am Main.
+The dinosaurs represent reconstructions of fossils from the collection of the Natural History Museum Senckenberg (in German Naturmuseum Senckenberg ) in Frankfurt am Main.

 A large part of each animal’s tail is outside the margins of its stamp, extending into the selvage of the souvenir sheet.